Financial help if you’re affected by Coronavirus

-The government has postponed all face-to-face medical assessments - for example for ESA, Universal Credit or PIP.
-Your assessment may be carried out over the telephone or on paper.
+The government has postponed all face-to-face medical assessments for ESA, Universal Credit or PIP.

 Find out more about getting Universal Credit if you're sick.

 If you’re an employee

-A new Coronavirus Job Retention Scheme will be set up to help pay people’s wages.
-Employers will be able to contact HMRC for a grant to cover most of the wages of their workforce who remain on payroll but are temporarily not working during the coronavirus outbreak.
+A new Coronavirus Job Retention Scheme has been set up to help pay people’s wages.
+Employers can contact HMRC for a grant to cover most of the wages of their workforce who remain on payroll but are temporarily not working during the coronavirus outbreak.
 Any employer in the country- small or large, charitable or non-profit will be eligible for the scheme.

 If your employer intends to access the Coronavirus Job Retention Scheme, they will discuss with you becoming classified as a furloughed worker.
 This would mean that you are kept on your employer’s payroll, rather than being laid off.

 You will remain employed while furloughed.
 Your employer could choose to fund the differences between this payment and your salary, but does not have to.

-Please get in touch with your employer to find out more information.
+Please get in touch with your employer for more information.